djaus2/SoftataDevices/README.md

 - Each of the 3 device types on the right inherit commomn properties from the Grove class.
 - Each of the classes on the right have specific properties as well
   - Some of the device class propeties as universal from all deviecs of that type
-  - Some device class properties as specific to the the device
+  - Some device class properties are specific to the the device